Intro

 Layer 4 Load Balancers

 Layer 4 load balancers operate at the transport layer (TCP/UDP).
 They make routing decisions based on network information like IP addresses and ports, without looking at the actual content of the packets.
-The effect of a L4 load balancer is as-if you randomly selected a backend server and assumed that TCP connections were established directly between the client that server.
+The effect of a L4 load balancer is as-if you randomly selected a backend server and assumed that TCP connections were established directly between the client and that server.

 Simple HTTP Request with L4 Load Balancer